April 18

 1946: League of Nations dissolved - no longer needed (see January 10); the United Nations was being formed, that "forlorn and hapless Horatius, trying in vain to defend civilisation against the barbarians", as I seem to recall writing somewhere, years ago.

-1949: Ireland declared itself an independent nation (minus six provinces in the north; that little matter is still pending)
+1949: Eireland (that is once again the correct spelling) declared itself an independent nation (minus six provinces in the north; that little matter is still pending)

 1955: Albert Einstein, physicist, died (achieved relative entropy? ceased to be thermodynamic? was disquantified?)
 See also May 11.